On the Convergence of Orthogonal/Vector AMP: Long-Memory Message-Passing Strategy: Long-Memory OAMP

-\begin{remark} The sufficient statistic~(\ref{statistic_mean_A}) may be regarded as LM damping in module~B since it is a normalized linear combination of $\{\boldsymbol{x}_{\mathrm{B}\to \mathrm{A},t'}\}_{t'=0}^{t}$.
-In fact, (\ref{statistic_mean_A}) was originally obtained via the optimization of damping~\cite{Liu21}.
+\begin{remark} The sufficient statistic~(\ref{statistic_mean_A}) is a normalized linear combination of $\{\boldsymbol{x}_{\mathrm{B}\to \mathrm{A},t'}\}_{t'=0}^{t}$ while it might not be a convex combination.
+Thus, (\ref{statistic_mean_A}) can be regarded as a damped estimate in module~B. In fact, (\ref{statistic_mean_A}) was originally obtained via the optimization of damping~\cite{Liu21}.
 Nonetheless, the interpretation in terms of a sufficient statistic is important in analyzing the convergence of LM-OAMP as a technical tool. \end{remark}